 Which Oral Bacteria Are Harmful?

-According to a review published in the Journal of Pathology, Microbiology and Immunology, the average person’s mouth contains over 700 different species of bacteria.
+The average person’s mouth contains over 700 different species of bacteria.
 As long as your mouth is cleaned thoroughly and regularly, these bacteria won’t harm your oral health.
 But when they are left undisturbed, dental diseases can develop.
 Some of the harmful bacteria found in biofilms include Fusobacterium, Streptococcus, Prevotella, Porphyromonas and Actinomyces.

 Common Oral Diseases